ruianderson/linmuzei/README.md

 Simply set the script as a cronjob or anacronjob with your desired running time.
 If you're a noob you can use things like Gnome Schedule or KDE's Task Scheduler (KCron) to do this with a GUI.

-If you're an übernoob then there's an installMuzei.sh that will do the stuff for you (copy the script to ~/.bin/, set a cronjob at midnight everyday).
+If you're an übernoob then there's an installMuzei.sh that will do the stuff for you (copy the scripts to /usr/bin, set a cronjob that checks for new wallpaper every hour).